cozybear-dev/yopass-cloudflared/README.md

 # yopass-cloudflared
-Local yopass hosting with reverse tunnel using cloudflare(d)
+Local yopass hosting with reverse tunnel using Cloudflare(d).

 .env.example has two options;